 Antibiotics begin to work right after you start taking them.
-However, you might not feel better for two to three days.
+However, you might not feel better for 2 to 3 days.

 How quickly you get better after antibiotic treatment varies.
 It also depends on the type of infection you’re treating.

 Even though you might feel better after a few days of treatment, it’s best to finish the entire antibiotic regimen in order to fully resolve your infection.
 This can also help prevent antibiotic resistance.
-Don’t stop your antibiotic early without first talking with your healthcare provider.
+Don’t stop your antibiotic regimen early unless your healthcare professional says you can do so.

 Some other early antibiotics were produced by bacteria found in ground soil.

 Today, all antibiotic medications are produced in a lab.
 Some are made through a series of chemical reactions that produce the substance used in the medication.